Mentoring Support Program “Capacity-Strengthening of Local Anti-Corruption Initiatives in Ukraine” (2019-2021)

 ACREC Scientific Colloquium

-The Anti-Corruption Research and Education Center hold the Scientific Colloquium for Young Corruption Researchers and Center interns on 8th of February 2019.
-In this colloquium took part ACREC team and our experts Oleksandra Keudel and Nina Onopriychuk.
+The Anti-Corruption Research and Education Center held the Scientific Colloquium for Young Corruption Researchers and Center interns on 8th February 2019.
+ACREC team and our experts Oleksandra Keudel and Nina Onopriychuk conducted it.

 The main goal of the colloquium was to discuss the design of three completely different scientific studies, combining the common anti-corruption perspective and the desire to minimize corruption in various spheres of life in Ukraine.

 In particular, we discussed the issues of corruption risks in the field of land management, reflected on the prospects and limits of interaction between the public and law enforcement agencies in detecting corruption crimes, and also gave recommendations on designing a theme on the impact of women’s political engagement on the level of corruption in Ukraine.

 Presenters: administrative director of ACREC Andrii Biletskyi as well as ACREC interns Nataliia Shpak and Olya Teplitskaya.